-If you have added code to an area like the “header” that is not meant to be visible and you want to check if the code has been added correctly, then do the following:
+If you have added code to an area that is not meant to be visible (like the ”header” section) and you need to check if the code has been added correctly, then do this:

-First, open up your internet browser (we’ll use Firefox in this example) and visit the page that contains the code.
+First, open up your internet browser (we’ll use Firefox in this example) and go to the page that contains the code.

-From the browser menu, select Tools > Developer Tools > Page Source …
+From the browser menu, select Tools > Developer > Page Source …

-If you can see the code in your page, then the next step is to test your script and make sure that everything is working as it should.
-If you experience any errors, repeat the above process and make sure that your code has been entered correctly, or get a professional to help you.
-As stated at the beginning of this tutorial, always back up your site before doing anything that involves changing code.
+If you can see the code in your page, then all that’s left is to test your script and make sure that everything is working correctly.
+If you experience any problems, repeat the process to make sure that you have inserted your code correctly, or get help from a professional.
+As stated earlier in this tutorial, always back up your files and database before adding, changing or deleting code.

-Congratulations, now you know how to insert code snippets and scripts into WordPress posts and pages.
+Congratulations!
+Now you know how to easily insert code snippets into your WordPress posts and pages.